ImpulseDevMomentum/opencord/docs/api/README.md

 - `TODOError` - Feature not implemented yet
 - `DiscordAPIError` - Discord API returned an error
 - `DiscordHTTPError` - HTTP error from Discord
+- `CommandNotFoundError` - Command not found in guild
+- `CommandMetadataNotFoundError` - Command metadata not found
+- `CrosspostError` - Failed to crosspost message

 ## Type Definitions